ietf-wg-httpapi/api-catalog/draft-ietf-httpapi-api-catalog-latest.md

 * SHALL resolve an HTTPS GET request to /.well-known/api-catalog and return an API catalog document ( as described in {{api-catalog}} ).
-* SHOULD resolve an HTTPS HEAD request to /.well-known/api-catalog with a response including a Link header with the relation(s) defined in {{link-relation}}
+* SHALL resolve an HTTPS HEAD request to /.well-known/api-catalog with a response including a Link header with the relation(s) defined in {{link-relation}}